gopaldkulkarni/rentalservice/README.md

 - `GET /rentals/user/{userId}`: Retrieves rentals for a specific user.
 - `GET /rentals/bike/{bikeId}/current`: Retrieves the current rental of a bike.
 - `GET /rentals`: Retrieves rentals by tenant.

-## Installation

-1. Clone the repository: `git clone https://github.com/your/repository.git`
-2. Build the project: `mvn clean install`
-3. Run the application: `java -jar rental-service.jar`

-Make sure to configure the necessary dependencies, such as Spring Data JPA, in your project.

 ## Dependencies